z00mm00z/Rocket-Motor-Test-Stand/README.md

 The system also waits for a period of time after burnout to make sure that it has not incorrectly detected burnout and that we don't lose any data as a result.
 ## Loadcell Calibration:
 When you start up the system, you will be prompted to calibrate the Loadcell.
 The process produces a calibration value that is automatically saved to the config file and can be loaded instead of repeating the calibration process.
-Keep in mind that the loadcell is tared when loading the calibration value from the config file. (tare - getting the zero offset)
+Keep in mind that the loadcell is tared when loading the calibration value from the config file and the loadcell is very sensitive to temperature.  (tare - getting the zero offset)